Hosting a Small Holiday Gathering

 Affiliate disclosure: Sweet Humble Home is a participant in Amazon's affiliate program.
 As an Amazon Associate I earn from qualifying purchases.
 This is no extra cost to readers.

 Are you the hostess that prefers small gatherings to big soirees?
 There’s something about an intimate group of friends and family that screams old time holiday.
-I’m sharing some of my best tips and tricks for hosting a small holiday gathering.
+I’m sharing some of my best tips and tricks for easy entertaining and hosting a small holiday gathering.
+On to the biggest question I always get about hosting a small holiday gathering:

 This doesn’t have to be just a scene in your head.
 You can make it reality with only a few steps.
 What people crave most during the holiday season is togetherness.
 You could even just stop at the appetizers, or make the party start a little later and simply serve desserts.
 Whichever you choose to do, even an introvert can entertain this holiday with much success.